-Infrared inspection of a beam pumping unit consists of:
+Thermal/Infrared inspection of a beam pumping unit consists of:

-1. The actual scan using the infrared imager upon immediate shutdown of the unit.
-For accurate thermal sensing, it is desirable to have the unit in motion a minimum of 15 minutes to friction load the bearings and generate operating thermal energy.

-- Immediate temperature measurement of any thermal anomalies found in the bearings, or in the motor and electrical gear.
-For this application, a spot radiometer with selectable emissivity was used to establish temperatures. - 3.
-Photographic and thermographic recording of the overheated bearing(s) and electrically energized equipment.
+- 1. The actual scan using the infrared imager upon immediate shutdown of the unit.
+For accurate thermal sensing, it is desirable to have the unit in motion a minimum of 15 minutes to friction load the bearings and generate operating thermal energy. - 2.
+Immediate temperature measurement of any thermal anomalies found in the bearings, or in the motor and electrical gear.
+This is done automatically in the new focal plane array imagers. - 3.
+Thermographic and photographic recording of the overheated bearing(s) and electrically energized equipment.

 All electric gear required to operate the pumping unit is scanned.
-This includes the 3-phase 480-volt oil field motor, the control box which contains the main switch, fuse holders, contactor, overload, lightning arrestors, control transformer, undervoltage relays and time clock.
-The pumping unit is returned to operation while the electrical scan is performed, so that all elements are energized.
-Temperature anomalies are also measured and recorded, using the noncontact radiometer.
-If anomalies are present, these are also recorded photographically and thermographically.
-Since the purpose of the thermal inspection is to identify and isolate problems for the client before these lead to catastrophic failure and lost oil production, voltage and amperage are measured across all overloads in the electrical gear; hence, these measurements are considered an integral part of any thermographic inspection of pumping units.
+This includes the 3phase 460-volt oil field motor, the control box which contains the main switch, fuse holders, contactor, overloads, control transformer, and undervoltage relays.
+The pumping unit is returned to operation while anomalies are measured and recorded.
+Since the purpose of the thermal inspection is to identify and isolate problems for the client before these lead to catastrophic failure and lost oil production, voltage and amperage are measured across all three phases.
+These measurements are considered an integral part of any complete thermographic inspection of pumping units.

 Due to their exposed locations, pumping units are subject to a wide range of ambient temperatures, wind conditions, and solar variations.
-Within the Permian Basin of Texas and New Mexico, where the data for this paper originated, air temperatures during actual field inspection ranged from 30° to 110° F. Wind velocities ranged from calm to 30 MPH or higher.
+Within the Permian Basin of Texas and New Mexico, where the data for this paper originated, air temperatures during actual field inspection ranged from 30 degrees to 110 degrees F. Wind velocities ranged from calm to 30 MPH or higher.
+At low temperatures and high wind velocities a great deal of experience & knowledge is required to accurately assess a thermal anomaly.

-Since no literature existed on infrared scanning of beam-type pumping units three years ago, and little exists today, research both in the field and laboratory and extensive study of literature have produced a data base that allows accurate parameters to be set for replacement or repair of bearings, motors and electrical gear.
+Since no literature existed on infrared scanning of beam-type pumping units thirteen years ago, and little exists today, research both in the field and laboratory and extensive study of related literature have produced a data base that allows accurate parameters to be set for replacement or repair of bearings, motors and electrical gear.
 This statement rests on the assumption that consistent standards of performance are met in the field measurement of temperatures, and subsequent analysis of the physical properties involved.

 Much of the pumping unit thermal imaging occurs in bright sunlight.
 This presents special problems in both imaging and photographing the results.
 The success and accuracy of each inspection thereby relies upon the operator's ability to control the imaging process while large amounts of reflected energy as well as emitted radiation are being received in the imager.
 Emitted radiation is the only energy component of interest to us in this inspection process.
 Reflected energy both compounds and confuses the analysis.
-If the inspection could be conducted at night-as it is in infrared roof surveys--the imaging process could be very much simplified.
-Of course, this is not practical in most oil fields.
+If the inspection could be conducted at night--as it is in infrared roof surveys-- the imaging process could be very much simplified.
+This is not practical in most oil fields.